elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-group-study-dynamics-enhance-learning-and-what-is-the-optimal-group-size.md

 url: /learn/education-studies/questions/how-can-group-study-dynamics-enhance-learning-and-what-is-the-optimal-group-size
 score: -1.0
 related_article1:
-    id: 165573
+    id: 165572
-    title: What are some challenges associated with passive learning?
+    title: >-
+        How does information organization contribute to active learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-challenges-associated-with-passive-learning
+    url: /learn/education-studies/questions/how-does-information-organization-contribute-to-active-learning
 related_article2:
-    id: 165571
+    id: 165585
-    title: What are the key differences between active and passive learning?
+    title: >-
+        How does spaced repetition enhance memorization, and what tools can be used to implement it?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
+    url: /learn/education-studies/questions/how-does-spaced-repetition-enhance-memorization-and-what-tools-can-be-used-to-implement-it
 related_article3:
     id: 165573
+    title: >-
-    title: What are some challenges associated with passive learning?
+        What are some challenges associated with passive learning?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-some-challenges-associated-with-passive-learning
 related_article4:
-    id: 165571
+    id: 165592
-    title: What are the key differences between active and passive learning?
+    title: >-
+        How do practice questions and application exercises reinforce information retention?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-active-and-passive-learning
+    url: /learn/education-studies/questions/how-do-practice-questions-and-application-exercises-reinforce-information-retention
 related_article5:
     id: 165590
+    title: >-
-    title: What methods can be used to synthesize information effectively for study aids?
+        What methods can be used to synthesize information effectively for study aids?
     subject: Education Studies
     url: /learn/education-studies/questions/what-methods-can-be-used-to-synthesize-information-effectively-for-study-aids
 ---